dstrizhakov/artstore/README.md

 # Artstore - the store of fineart

-This is the final task on JavaScript/Front-end 2023Q1
+This is the fineart store template.
+It used https://commercetools.com/ backend.

 ### Using technologies: